itskokeh/Algorithms-Practice/README.md

 ## Knight Travails

 In order to start this project, I had to go study some data structures and algorithms.
 The knowledge of Binary Search Tree algorithm is a requirement for this algorithm.
+I used a Breath First Search and the time complexity for the project is O(n^2).
+I would review it with time because this is my first time trying this project.
+I used both functions and classes to write the program.